Winged horse

 A winged horse, flying horse, or pterippus is a kind of mythical creature, mostly depicted as a horse with the wings of a bird.
-Winged horses appear in the mythologies of various cultures including, but not limited to, Greek mythology, Chinese Mythology, and Hindu mythology.
+Winged horses appear in the mythologies of various cultures including, but not limited to, Greek mythology, Chinese mythology, and Hindu mythology.
 Multiple types and variations of mythological horses exist across cultures, however, of those that can fly, many possess winged features, avian or otherwise.

 European mythos

 Greco-Roman

 The Greek winged horse, Pegasus, was sired by Poseidon or, in Roman myth, by Neptune, from Medusa.
 Often portrayed as a white horse with feathered white wings, he was the steed of the Greek hero Bellerophon until they both met their demise at the hands of Zeus.
-He also has a constellation, and is often considered the 'prototypical' model for winged horses in both ancient and modern depictions.
+He also has a constellation, and is often considered the prototypical model for Western winged horses in both ancient and modern depictions.

-Additionally, Selene, Greek goddess of the Moon, was often depicted as riding across the night sky either in a chariot pulled by winged white horses or on horseback herself.
-Her brother, Helios, Greek God of the Sun, was also pictured as riding through the sky on horse-drawn carriage, and though his were not as often depicted as winged, there does exist material of them with wings as well.
+Additionally, Selene, Greek goddess of the Moon, was often depicted as riding across the night sky either "in a chariot pulled by winged white horses" or on horseback herself.
+Her brother, Helios, Greek God of the Sun, was also pictured as riding through the sky "on horse-drawn carriage", and though his were not as often depicted as winged, there does exist material of them with wings as well.

 Horses in the Jura

 The Jura Mountains on the Alps-Swiss border are mythologized to home magical horses, multiple of which are winged.
 The White Horse of Foncine was seen often throughout the commune of Foncine-le-Haut, Foncine-le-Bas, and Les Planches, mainly in the dusk.
 The Horses of Cosges were known to be twin, headless horses with wings that lived in the Canton of Bletterans.
-Finally, the Sylph Horseman of Bonlieu was taled to be the spirit of an old King rode who could be seen riding a winged horse in the Haut- Jura region.
+Finally, the Sylph Horseman of Bonlieu was said to be the spirit of an old King rode who could be seen riding a winged horse in the Haut-Jura region.